bhdouglass/bhdouglass-com/src/content/blog/software-developer-newsletters.md

 that is more geared toward leads and managers.
 Many of the linked articles are about culture and people.

-## Changelog
+## Changelog News

-[Changelog](https://changelog.com/) is an awesome podcast network for developers.
+[Changelog](https://changelog.com/news) is an awesome podcast network for developers.
-They also put out a weekly newsletter with their latest podcast and a bunch of news articles about software development.
+They also put out a weekly newsletter with articles about software development.
+They also product a podcast of the newsletter, just search for Changelog News in your podcast player of choice.

 ## HTMHell Newsletter